symfony/symfony-docs/migration.rst

 approaches, which you can use as a base for your own approach:

-* `Front Controller with Legacy Bridge`_, which leaves the legacy application untouched and allows to migrate it in phases to the Symfony application.
+* `Front Controller with Legacy Bridge`_, which leaves the legacy application untouched and allows migrating it in phases to the Symfony application.
 * `Legacy Route Loader`_, where the legacy application is integrated in phases into Symfony, with a fully integrated final result.